Przemysł II: Death of Leszek II the Black

 At the beginning of 1289, Silesian troops marched under the command of the Duke of Wrocław and his allies Bolko I of Opole and Przemko of Ścinawa.
-They also counted on the support of Sulk the Bear (pl: Sułk z Niedźwiedzia), the castellan of Kraków, who had control over Wawel castle.
+They also counted on the support of Sulk the Bear (pl: Sułk z Niedźwiedzia), the castellan of Kraków, who had control over Wawel Castle.
 In response, a coalition against them was formed by Bolesław II of Płock, Casimir II of Łęczyca, and Władysław I the Elbow-high.
 Surprisingly, Przemysł II joined with them, thus ending all of his prior arrangements with the Duke of Wrocław.

-The Wrocław-Opole-Ścinawa army realized that they had insufficient forces to resist the coalition of Greater Poland-Kuyavia-Masovia, and decided to retreat to Silesia, where they would gather more troops.
+The Wrocław-Opole-Ścinawa army realized that they had insufficient forces to resist the coalition of Greater Poland, Kuyavia, and Masovia, and decided to retreat to Silesia, where they would gather more troops.
 The retreating troops were quickly followed and a bloody battle took place in the town of Siewierz in Bytom on 26 February 1289, culminating in a full victory for Przemysł II and his allies.
-In this battle Przemko of Ścinawa was killed and Bolko I of Opole was captured.
-After the battle Władysław I the Elbow-high took Kraków, and Przemysł II withdrew with his troops, making a separate truce with Henryk IV Probus.
-However, later in 1289, Henryk IV Probus took up arms against Kraków, removing Władysław I the Elbow-high to the government of Sandomierz.
-This event was considered as temporary, because both Henryk IV Probus and Władysław I the Elbow-high continued to use the title of Duke of Kraków and Sandomierz.
+In this battle, Przemko of Ścinawa was killed and Bolko I of Opole was captured.
+After the battle Władysław I Łokietek took Kraków, and Przemysł II withdrew with his troops, making a separate truce with Henry Probus.
+However, later in 1289, Henry Probus took up arms against Kraków, removing Władysław I Łokietek to the government of Sandomierz.
+This event was considered temporary, because both Henry Probus and Władysław I Łokietek continued to use the title of Duke of Kraków and Sandomierz.